 Butter, surprisingly enough, is available in many places, even in the smaller cities everywhere throughout Africa.
 It is usually imported, fresh or sometimes sold in tins but makes breakfast much more enjoyable.
 I no longer cook with butter as it is a saturated fat and very heavy on the liver.
 Margarine is also widely available and if one wishes to use it in place of butter, one can do so; I never buy it, however, unless I am forced to because these days one is no longer sure how healthful the ingredients are.
-The best thing is to buy the local cooking oils; these vary from place to place and can be made from cotton seed, sunflower seed, maize, soya beans, olives or peanuts and in West Africa from palm nuts, to mention a few; all such natural vegetable oils are excellent for frying, cooking, making salad dressing, etc. and can certainly do one’s health no harm; mineral oil, however, taken internally for any purpose, is dangerous for the health.
+The best thing is to buy the local cooking oils; these vary from place to place and can be made from cotton seed, sunflower seed, maize, soya beans, olives or peanuts and in West Africa from palm nuts, to mention a few; all such natural vegetable oils are excellent for frying, cooking, making salad dressing, etc. and can certainly do ones health no harm; mineral oil, however, taken internally for any purpose, is dangerous for the health.
 The approach of the pioneer to the oils used in native diets is usually a prejudiced one: “I couldn’t possibly eat that!”
 For instance palm oil, used commonly in Nigeria and neighbouring countries, is a deep almost reddish-orange colour and I found it very delicious but some foreigners claim it is too heavy for their digestion.
 However, this might very easily be their imagina-

 tion because whenever one approaches something that is completely unknown, and one is chary of accepting it, the best excuse for not doing so is to say that it disagrees with you!
 The less oils have been refined or homogenized, the better for the health; oils should be clear, with no sediment at the bottom, and rancid fats and oils never used.

 Vegetables: If the great carbohydrate family provides most of our energy and nourishment, and the various animal foods, including milk products, are an important source of our proteins, the fruits, and particularly the vegetables, give us the essential vitamins and minerals which spell good health.
-The rule is: the fresher the vegetable, the less soaked in water and overcooked, the better it is for one’s health.
+The rule is: the fresher the vegetable, the less soaked in water and overcooked, the better it is for ones health.
 All over the world in native markets one will find strange vegetables for sale; if the local people eat them, so can the pioneer; find out how they prepare them, experiment and remember that any fresh vegetable, no matter how unknown or monotonous as a diet it may be, is better than forever eating tinned foods and also is likely to be very much cheaper.
 On my long safari we always went to the local market and bought whatever we could find; this included strange greens we had never seen before and which we found we could cook very much like spinach.
-It is remarkable what one can find in a native market if one makes an effort; in the smallest village market there is often one single vegetable available; buy it, whatever it is, as it is valuable for one’s health.
+It is remarkable what one can find in a native market if one makes an effort; in the smallest village market there is often one single vegetable available; buy it, whatever it is, as it is valuable for ones health.

 I have found that wherever there are people whose ancestors were of Chinese origin—all of North East and a lot of South East Asia—beautiful vegetables in many varieties are found; they not only eat them as the main staple of their diet in conjunction with the ubiquitous bowl of rice, they cook them better than any other people in the world—